 You can check the availability here.

 If you like this mixer but the price is bit high for your expectations, I suggest you should try its younger brother, Yamaha AG03 3-Channel Mixer with similar features.
-Please visit this link for more details
+Please visit this link for more details.

 Please note that Mackie PRO FX series with its Vita preamps are specifically designed for live sound and not all the models come with USB connection for recording!
 Luckily, this one does.